top of page

 © Alternative Approach to Music: Inspiring - Healing - Empowering - Xenia Elizabeth Zilli.
 All rights reserved.

 All website materials are owned by Alternative Approach to Music: Inspiring - Healing - Empowering - Xenia Elizabeth Zilli and are protected by international copyright, trademark and other laws.
-Copying, reproducing, republishing, downloading, displaying, posting, transmitting, imitating, or using in whole or in part, in any form and by any means of any materials displayed on this website without the prior written consent of Alternative Approach to Music: Inspiring - Healing - Empowering - Xenia Elizabeth Zilli is strictly prohibited.
+Copying, reproducing, republishing, downloading, displaying, reposting, transmitting, imitating, or using in whole or in part, in any form and by any means of any materials displayed on this website without the prior written consent of Alternative Approach to Music: Inspiring - Healing - Empowering - Xenia Elizabeth Zilli is strictly prohibited.

 bottom of page